akashp1712/ml-akash/glossary.md

 - **Offline learning(Batch learning)**<br/>
-In batch learning, system is incapable of learning incrementally: it must be trained using all the available data.<br/>
-First the system is trained, and then it is launched into production and runs wihout learning anymore.<br/>
+In batch learning, system is incapable of learning incrementally: it must be trained using all the available data.
+First the system is trained, and then it is launched into production and runs wihout learning anymore.
 It just applies what is has learned.

 - **Online learning**<br/>
-In online learning, you train the system incrementally by feeding it data instances sequentially,<br/>
-either individually or in small groups called mini-batches.
+In online learning, you train the system incrementally by feeding it data instances sequentially, either individually or in small groups called mini-batches.

+- **Overfitting**<br/>
+It means that the model performs well on the training data, but it does not generalize well.<br/>
+Overfitting happens when the model is too complex relative to the amount and noisiness of the training data.

+- **Regularization**<br/>
+ - Constraining a model to make it simpler and reduce the risk of overfittign is called regularization.
+ - The amout of regularization to apply during learning can be controlled by a hyperparameter.
+Is it aparameter of a learning algorithm and must be set prior to training and remains constant during training.

+- **Underfitting**<br/>
+Underfitting happens when the model is too simple to learn the underlying structure of the data.

 - **Visualization Algorithms**<br/>